XuPaperCup/WorldEdit-BE/README.md

 If you haven't, please install the WorldEdit-BE addon made by SIsilicon from MCPEDL Page first.

 <a href="https://mcpedl.com/worldedit-be-addon/">➜ Link to MCPEDL Page</a>
+### Release/Pre-realease
+A release version mean all English word(s) is fully translated to Chinese word(s) except word(s) mentioned at <a href="https://github.com/XuPaperCup/WorldEdit-BE#this-translation-wont-support">This Translation won't support part</a>.

+A pre-realease version mean all English word(s) is not fully translated to Chinese word(s).
 ### Steps Guide
 Steps to install the Chinese Traditional Language
 1. Download the latest translation file according to your WorldEdit-BE version.